obsicn/nodejs-microservices-example-app/INSTALL_OTEL_STEP4.md

 - getting error `"error": "Permanent error: rpc error: code = Internal desc = unexpected HTTP status code received from server: 400 (Bad Request); malformed header: missing HTTP content-type"` when sending spans to Lightstep
   => check value of your LIGHTSTEP_ACCESS_TOKEN with `echo $LIGHTSTEP_ACCESS_TOKEN`
   => if not set, initialize it with `export LIGHTSTEP_ACCESS_TOKEN=<YOUR_VALUE>` then deploy again with `docker-compose up`

+- getting error `services.ports must be a mapping` when starting `docker compose up` => check indentation of your `docker-compose.yml` file